Seth Jones' Fast Break

 For his sons, it was sheer joy.
 Caleb, the baby, "checked" his dad.
 Justin, the oldest, faked slap shots at his mom.
 And Seth, the middle child—now one of the NHL's best defensemen with the Columbus Blue Jackets—skated circles around everyone.
 For the parents, it was less of a thrill.

 Amy, the boys' mother, fell trying to dodge one of Justin's fake slap shots and bruised both her knees on the ice.
 And Popeye…well, he never really skated.
 The only time he let go of the side railing was when he made a short push toward the net to lean on it instead.
-"He never fell, though," Seth jokes now, amid a breakout year for the playoff-hopefule"which was unfortunate, because I would have loved to see that."
+"He never fell, though," Seth jokes now, amid a breakout year for the playoff-hopeful Blue Jackets, "which was unfortunate, because I would have loved to see that."

 "I realized around then that they ain't ever going to play basketball," Popeye says.
 "They'll go to the park or the driveway or the Y and mess around, but hockey was their sport."